eoncarlyle/portfolio-website/WebRoot/markdown/november-2024-grab-bag.md

 # November Grab Bag

 There are a couple of topics that were cut from drafts of the previous two posts.
-I liked the sections too much to shelve, so I'm posting them as a grab-bag here
+I liked the sections too much to shelve, so I'm posting them as a grab-bag here.

 ## _Software Unscripted_ and Enterprise Haskell